lcrees/knife/README.rst

   >>> oo.get()
   3

-`knife` can roll its current state back to a previous state such as the results of the immediately preceding steps, a baseline snapshot, or even the original arguments.
+A `knife` object can roll its current state back to previous states like snapshots of immediately preceding operations, a baseline snapshot, or even a snapshot of the original arguments.

 contrived example:
 ^^^^^^^^^^^^^^^^^^